thecodemancer/GCP-dbt/README.md

 When you develop in dbt Cloud, you can leverage <a href="https://docs.getdbt.com/docs/collaborate/git-version-control">Git</a> to version control your code.

-To connect to a repository, you can either set up a dbt Cloud-hosted < href"https://docs.getdbt.com/docs/collaborate/git/managed-repository">managed repository</a> or directly connect to a <a href"https://docs.getdbt.com/docs/cloud/git/connect-github">supported git provider</a>.
+To connect to a repository, you can either set up a dbt Cloud-hosted <a href="https://docs.getdbt.com/docs/collaborate/git/managed-repository">managed repository</a> or directly connect to a <a href="https://docs.getdbt.com/docs/cloud/git/connect-github">supported git provider</a>.
 Managed repositories are a great way to trial dbt without needing to create a new repository.
 In the long run, it's better to connect to a supported git provider to use features like automation and <a href="https://docs.getdbt.com/docs/deploy/continuous-integration">continuous integration</a>.

 To set up a managed repository: